How many games does a referee have to do?

 How many games does a referee have to do?
 To meet a team's obligation to provide a "Ref-in-Pool", the referee must officiate 10+ matches for EKCSRA.
 If you are not a "Ref-in-Pool", there is no requirement.

 Our team has found somebody to ref, but they can't get to an EYSA sponsored class.
 Now what?
-Send them to the EYSA clinic web site.
-Links can be found to the local referee clinics.
+Send them to the WAReferee web site.
+Links can be found to other referee clinics near EYSA and across the state.
 A new referee may attend ANY "Grade 8 ELC (Entry Level Clinic)" offered in Washington.
 They need not attend a clinic sponsored by EYSA.
 Classes are offered almost every month at some Eastside location during the summer.

 Is it hard?
 I have some adults considering becoming a referee, but they are nervous.
 Being a referee is like any new skill.
 It will get easier the more you practice that skill.
 A new referee is assigned initially to U08-U11 matches or are assigned to assistant referees positions on U11 to U12 games.
 The kids in these matches are very cooperative and will go along with any decision you make.
 The number of rules you must remember is small.
 This makes being a referee for those ages easy and fun.
 The sidelines are somewhat less forgiving, but we have found that our new adult referees generally have few problems.
 Soccer is a very "logical" game and we find that a mature person can apply common sense and be very successful as a referee very quickly.